 The Main Bath was by far the worse room in the house.
 I wish the before pictures could really illustrate for you the textured pink walls.
 And yes, those are painted tiles that feature clouds, rain and grass growing.
 We can't make this stuff up.
 We gut the whole thing, and gave it a natural-modern feel.
 I even custom built that sliding wood door!
 Now this is one of my favorite rooms in the house.

 Heading back up the staircase, we reach the Loft.
 We absolutely love this quiet little reading nook.
 And yes, those were rocks in the ledge, but we pulled those out in a hot hurry.

 The Master is very long and skinny, but since our last Master was only 12 x 12, this one feels like a palace.
 Yes, there are windows wide open to the Living Room downstairs and we still haven't decided on a solution for them.
 Those sliding glass doors (#4) lead out to the Master Deck.

 Did we mention that the bathrooms were the worst part of this house?
 Thank heavens that Bath Crashers came to our house and created this little spa retreat.
 Since they left we did a bunch of tweaking to make it feel more personalized like building the closet doors and making the capiz chandeliers.

-Here's the final level of the house, which will be our Family Room and potentially the most used space.
-We need to do SO MUCH work to break up all that golden oak, move that TV so we can see the fireplace, and make this room a much more modern space.
+Here's the final level of the house, which is our Family Room and potentially the most used space.
+We needed to do SO MUCH work to break up all that golden oak, replace the broken fireplace, and make this room a much more modern space.
 The last of the sliding glass doors- #6, leads out to a small, covered, paved patio under the Living Room Deck.
 Yep, that is indeed a cat door in one of the photos above.
 I mean, why wouldn't you cut a hole in a beautiful solid wood door so that your cat can poop in your closet?

 Family Room Patio